Digital workflow page

 How Do You Get a Digital Passport Photo?

 This query is not asking for broad theory.
 It is asking for the shortest trustworthy process from source image to online-ready file.
-That makes it a high-intent bridge between informational search and product action.
+That makes it a high-intent bridge between informational search, route choice, and product action for users asking how to get a digital passport photo without buying the wrong output.

 Direct answer